 LANCOM Management Cloud

-If you want to use the LANCOM M must specify the domain of the sen nd monitor the device, you
+If you want to use the LANCOM Management Cloud to configure and monitor the device, you must specify the domain of the services.

 Operating: No ~

-Here you can specify the domain o of the services to which the device ce connects.
+Here you can specify the domain of the services to which the device connects.

 LMC-Domain: cloud.lancom.de

 Rollout project ID:

 Rollout location ID:

 Rollout device role: